elegant-scipy/elegant-scipy/markdown/ch3.markdown

 like to know *when* each note occurs.
-The Fourier transform takes a signal in the time domain (i.e., a set of measurements over time) and turns it into a spectrum—a set of frequencies with corresponding (complex[^0]) values.
-The spectrum does not contain any information about time! [^2]
+The Fourier transform takes a signal in the time domain (i.e., a set of measurements over time) and turns it into a spectrum—a set of frequencies with corresponding (complex[^complex]) values.
+The spectrum does not contain any information about time! [^time]

-[^0]: The Fourier transform essentially tells us how to combine a set of sinusoids of varying frequency to form the input signal.
+[^complex]: The Fourier transform essentially tells us how to combine
+            a set of sinusoids of varying frequency to form the input signal.
 The spectrum consists of complex numbers—one for each sinusoid.
 A complex number encodes two things: a magnitude and an angle.
 The magnitude is the strength of the sinusoid in the signal, and the angle how much it is shifted in time.
 At this point, we only care about the magnitude, which we calculate using ``np.abs``.

-[^2] For more on techniques for calculating both (approximate) frequencies and time of occurrence, read up on wavelet analysis.
+[^time]: For more on techniques for calculating both (approximate)
+         frequencies and time of occurrence, read up on wavelet analysis.

 So, to find both the frequencies and the time at which they were sung, we'll need to be somewhat clever.
 Our strategy will be as follows: